 Saving for retirement requires planning and thoughtful consideration.
-Unfortunately, many individuals make savings oversights at a younger age that affect them as they get older.
-Here are three miscalculations people sometimes make when saving for retirement.
+Yet many individuals overlook the importance of saving for retirement at a young age, which can affect them as they get older and are ready for retirement bliss.

 People give various reasons for why they are not saving for retirement.
 With any task, the hardest thing is often getting started.

 One key consideration for those saving for retirement is opening an Individual Retirement Account (IRA) or 401(k).
 Both of these savings vehicles have specific tax advantages for saving for retirement.

 If you are saving for retirement without using an IRA, 401(k) or a similar account, you could be missing out on significant tax savings.

 The 2017 Retirement Confidence Survey reports that of those individuals calculating how much they need for retirement, 64 percent estimate they will need $500,000 or more, with 37 percent anticipating they will need at least $1 million.
 That’s no small chunk of change, especially when the same report finds that 47 percent of respondents providing this type of information say that the total value of their household’s savings and investments (not including the value of their primary home and defined benefit plans) is less than $25,000.
 Nearly one-quarter of those respondents say they have less than $1,000 in savings.